JosepBC/lalligueta_judges/README.md

 ## Judges Algorithm
 Assign a judge to every pilot on every heat with the following algorithm:
 - From all the pilots in the **race class** remove those that participate in the heat (pilots and other judges)
-- Try to assign a judge with the same video system to all the heat
+- Try to assign a judge with the same video system to all the heat.
+Randomly select a judge between all the pilots with the same system
 - If there are no pilots remaining show DVR
 - If there are pilots remaining randomly select a pilot to spectate in 3d person, if we run out of pilots show DVR